geryb-bg/gery-web/blog/WebUSB/article.md

 .catch(error => { console.log(error); });
 ```

-Besides the callback hell you see above there are also a number of important methods we need to understand:
+The WebUSB API relies heavily on promises, as you can see in the code above.
+Assuming that you are familiar with promises, lets move on to the parts that are related to the API:

 ## `vendorId`